-- Know what your child is learning at school. - Know the state's content standards for your child's grade level. - Provide a daily time and regular place for completion of homework. - Limit TV viewing and video games. - Encourage reading at home-listen to and read with your child, at least 20 minutes/day. - Attend meetings; help the staff to continually improve the school. - Join the PTO and participate in school committees, such as the School Site Council, English Learner Advisory Council, and the PTO Board. - Please contact the school if you would like to participate on a school committee, assist in classrooms, or volunteer at the school in any way.
+- Know what your child is learning at school. - Know the state's content standards for your child's grade level. - Provide a daily time and regular place for completion of homework. - Limit TV viewing and video games. - Encourage reading at home-listen to and read with your child, at least 20 minutes/day. - Attend meetings; help the staff to continually improve the school. - Join the PTO and participate in school committees, such as the School Site Council, English Learner Advisory Council, and the PTO Board. - Participate on a school committee, assist in classrooms, or volunteer at the school in any way.
 We value our parents!